derijkp/zstdra/README.md

 BUILDING
 --------
-zstdra and zstdindex can be build by running make in the src directory.
-The make script expects a built zstd library in zstd-ori/zstd-1.3.8.
-The build directory contains scripts to build a widely compatible zstdra binary (build/hbb_make_zstdra.sh) and the required zstd library (build/hbb_make_zstd.sh) using the Holy Build Box environment (https://github.com/phusion/holy-build-box).
+zstdra, zstdindex can be build by running make in the src directory.
+The build directory contains scripts to build a widely compatible zstdra binary (build/hbb_make_zstdra.sh) using the Holy Build Box environment (https://github.com/phusion/holy-build-box).
 The Holy Build Box requires docker to be installed and usable.
-After building, the zstdra and zstdindex binaries are in the directory bin.
+It also builds a zstd-mt binary patched to go with a newer version of zstd (1.4.4) After building, the zstdra, zstdindex and zstd-mt binaries are in the directory bin.

 LICENSE
 -------